microsoft/AISkillsForWindows/samples/ObjectDetector/README.md

 foreach (ObjectDetectorResult detection in detections) {
     Windows.Foundation.Rect boundingRect = detection.Rect;
-    ObjectKind objectKind = detection.Kind; // This enum is defined in the ObjectDetectorPreview namespace
+    ObjectKind objectKind = detection.Kind; // This enum is defined in the ObjectDetector namespace
     // Use results as desired
 }
 ```